-- 46. LGED will select the subprojects and consider alternative designs with an emphasis on avoiding or minimizing adverse impacts on private landowners and those who have been using its own and other public lands with and without authorization.
-To minimize adverse impacts, LGED will use the following principles: - Avoid or minimize acquisition of private lands; - Use as much public land as possible; - Avoid or minimize: - Displacement from homesteads, - Loss of land valued higher in terms of productivity and uses, - Loss of buildings/structures that are used for permanent business/commercial activities. - Dislocation of squatters/encroachers; and - Impacts on community facilities, such as educational institutions, places of worship, cemeteries, etc., and buildings/structures that are socially and historically important. - Sections of the roads will be re-aligned only where it is necessary to meet the required technical and safety standards, or to avoid affecting concentrations of commercial activities. - Option to offer residual plots for acquisition: Where the portion of a plot remaining after acquisition becomes economically unviable, the landowner will have the option to offer the entire plot for acquisition. - 47.
+- 41. LGED will select the subprojects and consider alternative designs with an emphasis on avoiding or minimizing adverse impacts on private landowners and those who have been using its own and other public lands with and without authorization.
+To minimize adverse impacts, LGED will use the following principles: - Avoid or minimize acquisition of private lands; - Use as much public land as possible; - Avoid or minimize: - Displacement from homesteads, - Loss of land valued higher in terms of productivity and uses, - Loss of buildings/structures that are used for permanent business/commercial activities. - Dislocation of squatters/encroachers; and - Impacts on community facilities, such as educational institutions, places of worship, cemeteries, etc., and buildings/structures that are socially and historically important. - Sections of the roads will be re-aligned only where it is necessary to meet the required technical and safety standards, or to avoid affecting concentrations of commercial activities. - Option to offer residual plots for acquisition: Where the portion of a plot remaining after acquisition becomes economically unviable, the landowner will have the option to offer the entire plot for acquisition. - 42.
 Avoid or minimize adverse impacts on Indigenous Peoples.
-Where adverse impacts are found unavoidable, LGED will adopt appropriate mitigation measures as per the Bank's OP 4.10 on Indigenous Peoples (Section C). - 48.
+Where adverse impacts are found unavoidable, LGED will adopt appropriate mitigation measures as per the Bank's OP 4.10 on Indigenous Peoples (Section C). - 43.
 Avoid or mitigate impacts on Cultural Property.
-LGED will plan, design and implement all subprojects in compliance with the World Bank's OP 4.11 on Physical Cultural Resources. - 49.
+LGED will plan, design and implement all subprojects in compliance with the World Bank's OP 4.11 on Physical Cultural Resources. - 44.
+Social screening Screen the project early on to identify past, present, and future involuntary resettlement impacts and risks.
+In the wet season it is very hard, expensive and somehow unrealistic to conduct social screening in some low land areas.
+So, social screening in low land areas should be completed as first priority.
+Participation of females may be low in public consultations.
+In that cases community consultation for only females or household data collection from females can be organized.
+Information on Socio-economic background of the PAPs will - 45.
+To avoid unexpected delay in project appoint efficient and skilled manpower in design and survey works.. - 46.
 Impact Mitigation Principles.
 Where adverse impacts are found unavoidable, LGED will plan to mitigate them in accordance with the following the principles: - Resettlement of the project affected persons will be planned and developed as an integral part of the subproject design.